IndraGunawan/api-rate-limit-bundle/README.md

 indragunawan_api_rate_limit:
     enabled: true

     # The service that is used to persist rate limit metadata.
-The service has to implement the Doctrine\Common\Cache\Cache interface.
-If no service id provided then the default storage is Filesystem (location: %kernel.cache_dir%/rate_limit).
+The service has to implement the
+    # Psr\Cache\CacheItemPoolInterface interface.
+If no service id provided then the default cache
-    storage: null
+    # is FilesystemAdapter (location: %kernel.cache_dir%/rate_limit).
+    cache: ~

     # Response header for rate limit information
     header: